arch-daemone/userstyles/README.md

 Staying on top of your money is easy... *on the eyes*

-A dark theme for UK-based personal finance and budgeting site [Money Dashboard][md].
+A dark theme for UK-based personal finance and budgeting site [Money Dashboard].

 ## Farnam Street After Dark